uber-archive/rave/README.md

 * Validating responses from the network match what the client expects
 * Avoiding errors caused by stale schemas when fetching data from disk
 * Verifying models are valid after mutation
-* Ensuring third party APIs don’t crash your app by providing unexpected data
+* Ensuring third party APIs don’t crash your app when providing unexpected data

 ## Installation
 #### Gradle